CrytoPal/Continued-Salhack/README.md

 Salhack is a 1.12.2 open sourced client that got discontinued.
 This project is a continuation for the client for the latest version of minecraft and fabric.

 ## Baritone
 Salhack does not include Baritone Integration as we do not want to wait for baritone to update for newer Minecraft versions everytime.
 You can download baritone separately [here](https://github.com/cabaletta/baritone/releases).
+Any bugs should be reported to the Baritone github or discord.

 ## Installation